-The Grainger College of Engineering Office of Undergraduate Programs.
-The Office of Undergraduate Programs is located on the 4th Floor Grainger Library.
-The Assistant Deans and staff are available for advising and counseling on academic matters.
-They keep the undergraduate student records in the College of Engineering and they monitor student progress.
-They are responsible for approving all transfer credit andthey deal with most issues that involve the required courses (the "common core" in engineering).
+Grainger College of Engineering Undergraduate Program Office (UPO): The Office of Undergraduate Programs is located on the 4th Floor of Grainger Library.
+The Assistant Deans and advising staff are available for advising and academic matters.
+They maintain undergraduate student records in the Grainger College of Engineering and monitor student progress.
 They administer all academic issues that involve more than one department (e.g., interdepartmental transfers).